 Director Fred Zinnemann’s film High Noon was made during the McCarthy era.
 Consequently, it has been invested with political significance way beyond the striking simplicity of its plot.

-The allegorical claims that are made for it originated with its screenwriter Carl Foreman, a victim of the McCarthy witch hunt in Hollywood, who professed to see his script as an allegory of his own situation.
+The story originated with blacklisted screenwriter Carl Foreman, a victim of the McCarthy witch hunt in Hollywood, who professed to see his script as an allegory of his own situation.

 Fred Zinnemann denied this interpretation, considering it the story of a man driven to act in accordance with his own conscience while conceding that the town in which the action takes place is “a symbol of democracy gone soft.”